Your Kitchen Lab

 • 2–3 medium shallots finely chopped

-• 1–2 tbsp olive oil or ghee
+• 1–2 tablespoon olive oil or ghee

 • 3 medium carrots grated